-To vote is a privilege and your right guaranteed by the Constitution of the United States.
+Voting is a privilege and a right guaranteed by the Constitution of the United States.
 Voting allows you to voice your opinions and bring about change in public policy on issues that are important to you.
 Decisions made in elections today impact your future, define your community and shape federal and state laws.
 It is up to you to exercise your right to vote and help set the course of Nevada’s and the nation’s future.

 How to Vote